 Figure 2 shows the funnel plots for both correct pronunciations and mispronunciations (code adapted from Sakaluk, 2016).
 Funnel plot asymmetry was significant for both correct pronunciations (Kendall’s τ = 0.53, p < .001) and mispronunciations (Kendall’s τ = 0.16, p = 0.004).
 These results, quantifying the asymmetry in the funnel plots (Figure 1), indicate bias in the literature.
 This is particularly evident for correct pronunciations, where larger effect sizes have greater variance (bottom right corner) and there are a smaller number of more precise effect sizes (i.e. smaller variance) than expected (top left, outside the triangle).

-The stronger publication bias for correct pronunciation might reflect the status of this condiction as a control.
+The stronger publication bias for correct pronunciation might reflect the status of this condition as a control.
 If infants were not looking to the target picture after hearing the correct label, the overall experiment design is called into questions.
-However, due to the small effect and sample sizes (which we will discuss in the following sections in more detail) one would expect the regular occurrence of null results even though as a population infants would reliably show the expected object identification effect.
+However, even in a well-powered study one would expect the regular occurrence of null results even though as a population infants would reliably show the expected object identification effect.

-We should also point out that funnel plot asymmetry can be caused by multiple factors beside publication bias, such as heterogeneity in the data.
+We should also point out that funnel plot asymmetry can be caused by multiple factors besides publication bias, such as heterogeneity in the data.
 There are various possible sources of heterogeneity, which our subsequent moderator analyses will begin to address.
 Nonetheless, we will remain cautious in our interpretation of our findings and hope that an open dataset which can be expanded by the community will attract previously unpublished null results so we can better understand infants’ developing mispronunciation sensitivity.

 (Insert Figure 2 about here)